EVilm1/WIKI-HACK-DJI-OSD/README.md

 Replace [target] with the directory containing your ``.xml`` file.<br/>
 (This will overwrite ``racing_chnl_osd_win.xml`` present on the googles, so the backup is important)

-Restart the mask to apply the changes.
+Restart the googles to apply the changes.
 You can use :
 ```
 adb reboot
 ```